mockko/livereload/docs/WebSocketProtocol.md

 ==========================

+API version 1.3 uses JSON in the server-to-browser direction.

-API (aka protocol) version 1.2 is extremely simple.
+API version 1.2 was an extremely simple one.

 Handshake